Are You Ready to Adopt?

 - How much time do I have to dedicate to a pet, including regular exercise, grooming, socializing, and feeding?

 - Will a pet work with my schedule?
 How many hours a week do I work?
 How many hours do I spend socializing or on other non-work related activities?
-Dogs, especially puppies, should not be left alone or crated for more than 8 hours at a time.
+Dogs should not be left alone or crated for more than 8 hours at a time (for puppies, no more than 4 hours).

 - What kind of animal or breed will fit my lifestyle?
 Am I active or inactive?
-Do I live in a house with a yard or a condominium?
+Do I live in a house with a yard or an apartment?

 - Am I ready to handle pet messes and other potential behavior issues (chewing, counter ‘surfing’, barking)?
 Do I have the time to properly train my pet?